openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 - ``MAX_PROMPT_LEN``: Defines the maximum number of tokens that the LLM pipeline can process for the input prompt (default: 1024).
 - ``MIN_RESPONSE_LEN``: Specifies the minimum number of tokens that the LLM pipeline will generate in its response (default: 150).

-Use the following code snippet to extend default lengths settings:
+Use the following code snippet to change the default settings:

 .. tab-set::